kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

     ...
 ```

 However, this still doesnot do the work.
-If you reload your browser everything should remain the same.
+If you reload your browser everything should be blank.
 To make react render the elements we just created, there is a need to make use of the ReactDOM.
 This helps us to convert the elements from the virtual DOM to the browser DOM.

 ```javascript